SBRT for Kidney Cancer

 The trial does not specify if you need to stop taking your current medications.
 However, you must not be on a TKI (a type of cancer medication) as part of your recent treatment, and you should not be on high-dose steroids or other immunosuppressive therapies within two weeks of starting the trial.

-What data supports the effectiveness of the treatment Stereotactic Body Radiation Therapy (SBRT) for kidney cancer?
+What prior data suggests that Stereotactic Body Radiation Therapy is safe for treating kidney cancer?

-Is Stereotactic Body Radiation Therapy (SBRT) safe for treating kidney cancer?
+What evidence suggests that Stereotactic Body Radiation Therapy is effective for kidney cancer?

 Kimberly Johung, MD